gazellekit/gazelle/README.md

 ## License

-We value the efforts of our community in helping to make **calcpad** the best suite of engineering software available.
+We value the efforts of our community in helping us to develop the best suite of engineering software available.
 Open Source Software (OSS) survives on a trust-based relationship; accordingly, we have adopted a strict _copyleft_ license (AGPLv3).